hynix-coder/responsive-template-practise/README.md

-# responsive-template-practise
+# Parallax Scroll with Sticky Navigation Bar
-This is responsive web site template based on customized grid system &amp; other web development techniques
+This is none responsive Parallax Scroll with Sticky Navigation Bar.